Personal, Social and Health Education

 Outside speakers provide a wealth of specialist expertise and support covering a wide range of topics.
 Guests to the Sixth Form include:

-The Derbyshire Sexual Health Partnership Team, The Teenage Cancer Trust, The Co-Operative Bank, Student Finance England, The Anthony Nolan Foundation, The Blood Donation Service, The Derbyshire Fire & Rescue Team, The University of Nottingham, Derby University and Oxford University, employers from local industry including Rolls Royce and Boots.
+The Derbyshire Sexual Health Partnership Team, the Teenage Cancer Trust, The Co-Operative Bank, Student Finance England, The Anthony Nolan Foundation, The Blood Donation Service, The Derbyshire Fire & Rescue Team, The University of Nottingham, Derby University and Oxford University.
+Employers from local industry including Rolls Royce and Boots.

 In addition we also have outside theatre groups covering Road Safety Awareness and alcohol misuse.

-The students have access to our in house Careers Education and Guidance team that offers Information and guidance (IAG) either to tutor groups, focus groups or individuals.
-The focus is to cover the key aspects of Work Related Learning and advice and guidance on the appropriate routes either during their time in the Sixth Form or for plans Post Sixth Form, including employment, Higher and National Apprenticeships and Further and Higher Education.
+Access to specialist support.
+The students have access to our in house CEG team that offer IAG either to tutor groups, focus groups or individuals.
+The focus is to cover the key aspects of WRL and advice and guidance on the appropriate routes either during their time in the Sixth Form or for plans Post sixth Form including employment, Higher and National Apprenticeships and Further & Higher Education.

-Students can access the School’s nurse once a week.
+Students can access the School’s nurse once a week

 For more information please contact the appropriate Head of Year.